10 Law Internships for High School Students

 Application Deadline: Rolling basis

-Program Dates: Summer 2024, dates TBA
+Program Dates: TBA

-Eligibility: Entering Seniors from an accredited high school
+Eligibility: Entering seniors from an accredited high school

-As an intern, you will get to assist prosecutors in a variety of clerical tasks such as organizing and preparing case files for trials, contacting witnesses, and managing subpoenas and records surrounding both pre-trial hearings and jury trials (subject to attorney approval and supervision).
+The San Francisco District Attorney's Office High School Internship offers an opportunity for high school students interested in criminal justice to gain insight into the workings of the DA's office.
+As an intern, you will assist prosecutors in a variety of tasks, such as organizing and preparing case files for trials, contacting witnesses, and managing subpoenas and records surrounding both pre-trial hearings and jury trials (subject to attorney approval and supervision).

 Cost: No cost, unpaid